agisga/www.alexejgossmann.com/_posts/2024-01-25-LLMs-for-spaced-repetition.md

 Next I wanted to try out a few open-source models, running locally on my computer, to perform the same flashcard generation task.

-There is an overwhelming number of options for open-source models that can be downloaded from Huggingface (or maybe one should rather call them "open-weight models" for a better more precise terminology :upside_down_face:).
+There is an overwhelming number of options for open-source models that can be downloaded from Huggingface (or maybe one should rather call them "open-weight models" for a better more precise terminology).
 So, a lot to choose from, and there are multiple leaderboards that can guide the choice, such as the [Huggingface "Open LLM Leaderboard"](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) or the ["Chatbot Arena"](https://lmsys.org/blog/2023-12-07-leaderboard/).
 However, I haven't dedicated time yet to thoroughly understand the metrics and construction of such leaderboards.
 For that reason, I didn't guide my model choices on any leaderboards for now.
-What I did instead is trying out a few different models that I've seen mentioned on the internet in other people's experimentations.
+What I did instead was try out a few different models that I've seen mentioned on the internet in other people's experimentations.
 I've then chosen to stick with a couple of those models that would run on my hardware given the prompts I was using, and seemed to provide useable output for the task in question.
 The computer I was using for this is basically a gaming PC with an Nvidia RTX 4090 graphics card and, other than that, somewhat older mid-level components.

 Note that I ran the experiments described below at the end of November 2023.
 The available open-source models/solutions may have improved considerably since then, or may not have been the very best open models for the given task in the first place (even for my hardware constraints).
-I would appreciate any hints about superior open models for the task that can run offline on my local machine (for instance on a single Nvidia RTX 4090 or a comparable gaming GPU, or possibly CPU-only but I'm inpatient).
+I would appreciate any hints about superior open models for the task that can run offline on my local machine (for instance on a single Nvidia RTX 4090 or a comparable gaming GPU, or possibly CPU-only but I'm impatient).

 #### Running open LLMs on a modern Nvidia GPU